By Cory Phare

 “We need more people better acquainted with the history of the past 200 years, especially in those lesser-studied areas like public health and infectious disease,” he said.
 “Most people are aware of the 1918 flu outbreak, but we’re failing to totally realize the danger we’re in.
 We’re collectively suffering from a historical amnesia.
 That matters because viruses don’t respect borders; they don’t care if you’re rich or poor.”

 Nieto’s research into the New Mexico asylum incident wasn’t just academic.
-She discovered the case during her sabbatical research into the effects of the Spanish flu on her family.
+She discovered the case during her sabbatical research into the effects of the influenza outbreak on her family.
 Her great-grandmother Maria Venegas was institutionalized there during the pandemic.

 Within a couple of years of the 1918 outbreak, Venegas lost her mother, husband and newborn baby to the virus.
 The trauma caused a severe post-partum episode that led Venegas to be institutionalized in the asylum, Nieto believes.